ermin-sakic/sdn-automated-bootstrapping/README.md

 - Maven

 ### Integration tools:
+- arping
 - openvswitch-switch
 - Postman (Google-Chrome App)
 - Evaluation / Measurement [optional]: Python3 & PyPlot/Matplotlib

 ### Build Guide:
+- In order to resolve the OpenDaylight artifacts, first edit your ```~/.m2/settings.xml``` as per https://wiki.opendaylight.org/view/GettingStarted:Development_Environment_Setup
 - Build the customized openflowplugin, odl-l2switch and openflowjava components using ```build.sh``` in the corresponding sub-directories of ```odl-dependencies```.
 - Build the ```emulated-topology``` (ref. contained ```README.md``` for further instructions)
 - Copy the ```run_arping.sh``` script to your chosen location and update the path to script correspondingly in ```demo_sdn/configure_arping_local_remote.sh```